top of page

 c.
 No.

-There are no hidden codes in any version of the Bible.
+There are NO hidden codes in any version of the Bible.

-Some think they have found some codes and tried to explain them but have been debunked.
+Researchers think they have found some codes and tried to explain them but have been debunked.

 26. Who wrote the Book of Luke?